MrJman006/go-make-things/lesson-4/README.md

 against the corresponding live DOM chunk.
 Only the parts that are new are updated.
 The diffing process can get pretty complicted pretty fast and that is why many different frameworks have been created to handle the diffing process.
 A small library called [reef](https://reefjs.com/) is provided to handle diffing for this workshop.

+Lesson 4 has us adding an add to cart button that is only displayed if the item is not already in the cart.
+Cart data should be preserved across session.